 Who are your teachers?
 How are they recruited/trained?

-- Are talented, caring adults who are given the flexibility to decide how to meet student needs while being expected to help all children learn to high levels.
+- Are diverse, talented, caring adults who are given the flexibility to decide how to meet student needs while being expected to help all children learn to high levels.

 - Meet all state and district employment, certification and security check requirements and have passed through a rigorous screening process.